AgentDyn: Are Your Agent Security Defenses Deployable in Real-World Dynamic Environments?: Abstract

 \section{Abstract}

-AI agents that autonomously interact with external tools and environments show great promise across real-world applications.
-However, the external data which agent consumes also leads to the risk of indirect prompt injection attacks, where malicious instructions embedded in third-party content hijack agent behavior.
-Guided by benchmarks, such as AgentDojo, there has been significant amount of progress in developing defense against the said attacks.
-As the technology continues to mature, and that agents are increasingly being relied upon for more complex tasks, there is increasing pressing need to also evolve the benchmark to reflect threat landscape faced by emerging agentic systems.
-In this work, we reveal three fundamental flaws in current benchmarks and push the frontier along these dimensions: (i) lack of dynamic open-ended tasks, (ii) lack of helpful instructions, and (iii) simplistic user tasks.
+AI agents that autonomously interact with external tools and environments have shown great promise across real-world applications.
+However, their reliance on external data exposes them to serious indirect prompt injection attacks, where malicious instructions embedded in third-party content hijack agent behaviors.
+To mitigate this threat, a growing number of defenses have been proposed and evaluated under existing agent security benchmarks.
+These benchmarks provide structured environments for comparing attacks and defenses, and have become a key driver for defense design and optimization.
+However, as agents move toward more complex and open-ended real-world deployments, there is a pressing need for benchmarks to become more adaptive and better reflect the dynamic environments faced by real-world agentic systems.
+In this work, we reveal three fundamental flaws in the current benchmarks and push the frontier along these dimensions: (i) lack of dynamic open-ended tasks, (ii) lack of helpful instructions, and (iii) simplistic user tasks.
 To bridge this gap, we introduce AgentDyn, a manually designed benchmark featuring 60 challenging open-ended tasks and 560 injection test cases across Shopping, GitHub, and Daily Life.
 Unlike prior static benchmarks, AgentDyn requires dynamic planning and incorporates helpful third-party instructions.
 Our evaluation of ten state-of-the-art defenses suggests that almost all existing defenses are either not secure enough or suffer from significant over-defense, revealing that existing defenses are still far from real-world deployment.
 Our benchmark is available at \url{https://github.com/leolee99/AgentDyn}.